Estonian University Hospital enables cardiac heart disease rehabilitation remotely with Buddy Healthcare

 Tartu University Hospital, the largest healthcare provider in Estonia, offers its cardiac heart disease patients remote rehabilitation support and services through an innovative pilot project.
 The project aims to improve remote rehabilitation services for cardiac heart disease patients.

-The Sports Medicine and Rehabilitation clinic's rehabilitation guidance and education for heart disease patients are now digitised and timed through Buddy Healthcare's mobile application.
+The Sports Medicine and Rehabilitation Clinic's rehabilitation guidance and education for heart disease patients are now digitised and timed through Buddy Healthcare's mobile application.
 Patient forms and questionnaire collection are also digitised, and patients receive automated reminders on their mobile devices asking them to complete tasks or just reminding them of an appointment.
-Simultaneously, the clinic's care team monitors the patients' treatment process remotely.
+Simultaneously, the clinic's care team remotely monitors the patients' treatment process.

 Cardiac heart disease patients can participate in the rehabilitation program mostly remotely